 - Any partial fault you might bear.

 Because your award depends on the numbers generated by the computer, the information that goes into the system is important to your case.
 That’s why you need the services of a personal injury lawyer, who understands the formula for calculating your award.
-The insurance company knows that you’re probably not an expert in this area and will offer you a low settlement, especially if you don’t have legal representation.
+The insurance company knows that you’re probably not experienced in this area and may offer you a low settlement, especially if you don’t have legal representation.

-Your attorney can do many things to strengthen your case and be sure that all the proper data is in the insurance company’s systems when it calculates your award:
+Your attorney may do many things to strengthen your case and be sure that all the proper data is in the insurance company’s systems when it calculates your award:

 - Get statements from witnesses.